FabioDiMonte/RubikHelper/README.md

 - every single piece have a Setup move
 - the Unsetup move is the exact inverse of its Setup move
 eg. U’LU -> M2 -> U’L’U
-- every permutation pattern include `M2` or `R2` move, this way it needs 2 patterns to be executed in order to have the cube exactly the same it was before concerning pieces not interested in the patterns
+- every permutation pattern includes `M2` or `R2` move, this way it needs 2 patterns to be executed in order to have the cube exactly the same it was before concerning pieces not interested in the patterns
+eg. after executing `FR` and `FL` the cube is the same as before, except pieces `FR` and `FL`

 ### What are and "buffer" pieces and what's their purpose
 - pieces in position `DF` (edge) and `DFR` (corner) are named _*buffer*_
 - M2R2 method foresee the permutation of one piece at a time from _buffer_ position to _"target"_ position (the correct one)
 - the buffer piece will be swapped with the one in target position at every permutation
-- the Setup move swap the piece in the _target_ position with the one opposite to _buffer_
+- the Setup move swap the piece in the _target_ position with the one opposite to _buffer_ (`UB` and `UBR`)
 - when the second piece of a couple of permutations is the _buffer_ piece and every other piece of the same kind (edges or corners) are in their respective _target_ position (excluded the piece opposed to _buffer_), then is the case of [Parity](#parity) (about 50% of solving processes)

 ### Before starting
 - get familiarity with pieces and moves naming starting with a solved cube
 - try to execute each following pattern twice (first time to understand its purpose, second one to get the cube back to initial state)
-- given this method place 2 pieces at a time, in order to permutate pieces on `M` slice (edges) or `R` face (corners) keep in mind their target position for in the second permutation `M` or `R` will be rotated by 180°
+- given this method places 2 pieces at a time, in order to permutate pieces on `M` slice (edges) or `R` face (corners) keep in mind their target position for in the second permutation `M` or `R` will be rotated by 180°
     - eg. edges:
 if the first of 2 pieces to be permutated is `UF`, execute pattern `UF`
 if `UF` is the second one (and so `M` is rotated), execute the opposite pattern (that is `DB`)